ChartIQ/chartiq-react-app/README.md

 ## Configuring Plugins

 Similar to the way addOns work, you can configure the plugin options using configuration passed to AdvancedChart component.
-Plugins imports are managed in the [src/custom_chariq_config/plugins.js](.src/custom_chariq_config/plugins.js) file.
+Plugins imports are managed in the [src/custom_chariq_config/resources.js](.src/custom_chariq_config/resources.js) file.
 Not all library licenses include plugins included in this file, to avoid compilation errors you will need to delete or comment out not available imports.
 Commenting out unused plugins will also reduce bundle size.
 The main.js file includes CryptoIQ, ScriptIQ, and TradeFromChart (TFC) plugins, additional plugins should be imported here as well.
+To increase responsivenes time to interaction on load time most plugins are loaded lazy.

 ## Notes
 - This application will only run from `127.0.0.1`, `localhost`, and the explicit list of domains set on your particular ChartIQ library license.
 If you need to bind webpack dev server to a different host, like `http://0.0.0.0`, please contact your Account Manager to have those additional domains added to your license.